The English version of quarkus.io is the official project site. Translated sites are community supported on a best-effort basis.

 The strategy used when an error occurs but no error handler can handle the failure.

-By default, the connection is closed when an unhandled failure occurs.
+By default, the error message is logged and the connection is closed when an unhandled failure occurs.

 Environment variable: QUARKUS_WEBSOCKETS_NEXT_SERVER_UNHANDLED_FAILURE_STRATEGY